sujit10x12/sujit10x12/README.md

 -->

 🎯 Driven by data, powered by curiosity.
-I'm a data analyst with a passion for turning raw data into clear, actionable insights.
-I specialize in data wrangling, exploratory analysis, visualization, and dashboard creation.
+I'm a `Data Analyst` who enjoys working with data to find useful insights.

+I have experience in tools like Excel, SQL, Python, Tableau and Power BI, and I use them to clean, analyze, and visualize data.
+I like solving problems, making sense of numbers, and turning data into something meaningful for teams and businesses.

+Let’s turn spreadsheets into success stories.

 🔧 Tools & Technologies:

   - 🔭 Languages: SQL · Python · R
-  - 🌱 Libraries: pandas · numpy · matplotlib · seaborn · scikit-learn
+  - 🌱 Libraries: pandas · numpy · matplotlib · seaborn
   - 👯 Visualization: Tableau · Power BI · Excel
   - 🤔 Databases: MySQL · PostgreSQL · SQLite